All Episodes

 Hey, thanks for everything you do.

-Um, the reason the reason I called, I just wanted to I mentioned your collar because of all that's been going on with uh the studies.
+The reason I called, I just wanted to, I mentioned your caller because of all that's been going on with the studies.

 I am currently an orthopedic surgeon here in San Antonio, and I am part of the phase three study.